build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ![Selecting Preview Running Application](./images/1.7.png)

-You should now see your application running inside Cloud9
+You should now see your application running inside Cloud9, like this.

 ![Application running in Cloud9](./images/1.8.png)